transistormuncher/flex/README.md

 - compute the trading revenues.
 - compute the imbalance cost for each asset.
 - compute invoices for each asset.
-- create a report that helps FlexPower understand the performance of its portfolio.
+- create a report that helps FlexPower understand the performance of its portfolio and each single asset.

 You can use any tools you want, but we recommend using python for any coding involved and SQL for queries and data processing.
+Feel free to add any indicators and/or plots that you feel would help presenting these results to stakeholders and report any insights that might emerge from the data.